Storm Events Database

 For southern Indiana, March 2nd became the worst tornado outbreak since June 2nd, 1990.

 |Event Narrative||This is a continuation of the violent long tracked tornado that began just south of Fredricksburg moved into Clark county as an EF-4 with a path width of one-third of a mile.

 On Dan Gray Road, many well-constructed homes were leveled.
 The tornado narrowed to a path width of one-quarter of a mile and decreased in intensity as it crossed Pixley Knob Road.
-Farther east, the twister destroyed two double wide homes on Speith Road.
-One family residence on the west side of the road was severely damaged, reflecting 150 mph winds.
+Farther east, the twister destroyed two double-wide modular homes on Speith Road, killing one resident who had moments earlier been videotaping the tornado, and had taken shelter in the interior hallway of the home.
+Another family residence on the west side of the road was severely damaged, reflecting 150 mph winds.

 The tornado crossed Interstate 65, trapping several people within damaged cars and semis.
 This highway was closed for several hours.
 The tornado strengthened just east of exit 19 off the Interstate as it entered a heavily industrialized area.
 Buildings containing several businesses were destroyed.
 A home was destroyed with estimated EF-4 winds on the east side of North Fraucke Road.
 Several homes were seriously damaged on the north side of State Highway 160.
 The EF-4 tornado then moved through Henryville, severely damaging the south building of the Henryville Junior-Senior High School.
 The cafeteria was completely destroyed and six automobiles were piled up along the south side of the school.
 Two school buses in the south parking lot were ripped off their chassis, with one moved hundreds of feet east into a commercial business building across North Ferguson Street.